On this page

 Context and workflow

-#Processing times for Status Change depend on the case type and current workload.
-It's recommended to check the official ISA processing time tool, as mentioned in the Form PR APPLICATION guide.
+#Processing time for Status Change varies by case type and current workload — typically check the official ISA processing time tool.

 Why this matters